 Today was a lot of fun!
 I'm sure the following days will be the same...

 It's been awhile since our dinner table of four was fully occupied.
-Since Aki-chan and I are the only occupants in this house, there's no need for two more chairs, isn't it?
+Since Aki-chan and I are the only occupants in this house, there's no need for two more chairs, yes?
 But I think we don't need to remove them either because of the occasional guests that might come anytime too like today.